 Distrust of police persists.
-This Georgia city may show a solution.
+This Georgia city may have a solution.

 - Quick Read